Help us in getting tissue samples from the huge gelatinous spheres in the ocean, especially from the Mediterranean Sea !

 investigating these spheres, and have received around 50 observations,

 mostly from divers.
 The first observation is from Croatia in 1999.
 The

 first observation from the Norwegian coast is from 2001.

-If you see such a sphere in the ocean, we would very much like a tissue
+If you see such a sphere in the ocean, especially from the Mediterranean Sea, we would very much like a tissue

 sample.
 Could you please cut out a small tissue sample of the sphere